 - The standard of living established during the marriage

-- If the receipt spouse requires education to get a new job
+- If the recipient spouse requires education to get a new job

 - The state of the job market